MightyCristof/QSED/README.md

         prep_raw_templates

-4. This qSED modeling using a grid-based approach to find the best-fit model per source.
+4. This QSED modeling using a grid-based approach to find the best-fit model per source.
    The SED grid models are stored in the "models/" directory.
-A sample grid ("galtemp.sav") has been provided that uses GALEX/SDSS/UKIDSS/2MASS/WISE, and covers a parameter space of 0 < E(B-V)_AGN < 50 with spacing ∆E(B-V) = 0.05 dex, and 0.00 < z < 3.00 with
+A sample grid ("galtemp.sav") has been provided that uses GALEX/SDSS/UKIDSS/2MASS/WISE, and covers a parameter space of 0 < E(B-V)_AGN < 50 with spacing √ÜE(B-V) = 0.05 dex, and 0.00 < z < 3.00 with
-   spacing ∆z = 0.01.
+   spacing √Üz = 0.01.

    To create a different "galtemp", use the procedure "create_galtemp.pro", and input your preferred color excess, redshift, and instruments.
 Run the following